Parson Russell Terrier

 Deafness is another issue that Parson Russell Terriers face.
 There are many causes of deafness in dogs as a result of infection, infestations, or various ear ailments but the majority of cases with a PRT occur simply due to their very long lifespan.

 None of these conditions are common but they do occur in the breed at a higher rate than in some other dogs.
 Thus the major risks to the health of the breed are:

 Parson Russell Terrier Temperament And Behavior

 If there were only one word to describe the Parson Russell Terrier, it would probably have to be busy.
 If there is nothing happening in its life, this breed will find something to occupy its time.
 Given the chance, it will wander and hunt out beyond its normal domain.
 They live to chase things and it doesn’t much matter what it is.
 Digging is also part of their normal temperament.

 They have enough playfulness and energy to tire out a five-year-old.
-They can relate well with just about anybody or anything except for very small creatures that it may not recognize as fellow pets but as something to be pursued.
-They know how to be around horses but are hit-or-miss when it comes to cats that it has not grown up with.
+These dogs can relate well with just about anybody or anything except for very small creatures that it may not recognize as fellow pets but as something to pursue.
+PRTs know how to be around horses but are hit-or-miss when it comes to cats that it didn’t grow up with.